Pcarioca/snake-3d-fps/README.md

 ## Features

 - **First‑person perspective:**  Steer the snake by moving your mouse.
 The game uses pointer‑lock controls to capture your mouse and translates movement into yaw and pitch.
  - **Dynamic 3D world:**  A simple arena with textured floors and walls, rendered using [Three.js](https://threejs.org/) and WebGL.
-The snake moves continuously forward and you navigate to avoid obstacles.
+   Instead of sprinting endlessly, the snake now advances in discrete steps.
+Every half second it moves one unit in the direction you are currently facing.
+This slower, more deliberate pace makes the game playable for first‑time FPS snake players and lets you think ahead as you steer.
 - **Grow by collecting coins:**  Golden coins spawn randomly around the arena.
 Each coin increases your tail length by two segments and slightly increases your speed.
 - **Tail collisions:**  Your previous path is rendered as a green tail following behind you.
 Colliding with any part of your tail ends the game.
 - **Enemies and shooting:**  Enemies wander the arena.
 Shoot them with left click to earn points.
 If you run into an enemy, it’s game over.